Realtime API

 ## API Reference

-### `RealtimeClient.connect(base_url, api_key, local_track, options)`
+### `await RealtimeClient.connect(base_url, api_key, local_track, options)`

 **Parameters:**

-* `base_url: str` - API base URL (from client.base\_url)
+* `base_url: str` — `client.realtime_base_url`

-* `api_key: str` - Your Decart API key
+* `api_key: str` — your Decart API key or a client token

-* `local_track: MediaStreamTrack` - Video track from camera stream
+* `local_track: Optional[rtc.LocalVideoTrack]` — input video track

-* `model: ModelDefinition` - Realtime model from `models.realtime()`
+* `model: ModelDefinition` — from `models.realtime(...)`

-### `await realtime_client.set(input)`
+### `await realtime.set(input)`

 **Parameters:**